xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 as `libssl.so.1.0.0`, are also available.
 A small number of libraries from soldier, such as `libcurl.so.3`, are overridden by their scout equivalents to provide ABI compatibility.
+This is referred to internally as [scout-on-soldier][scout-on-soldier].

-Games targeting this environment should be built in a Steam Runtime 1 'scout' Docker container.
+Games targeting either of these environments should be built in a Steam Runtime 1 'scout' Docker container.
 By default, Steam will run them directly on the host system, providing compatibility with scout by using the same `LD_LIBRARY_PATH`-based scout runtime that is used to run Steam itself.